$ Minimal cost

 Associate Of Science In Registered Nursing

-The curriculum plan of the Associate of Science in Registered Nursing (LPN TO RN) Degree Program leads to 75 credits.
-Nine (9) credits are awarded for LPN education and sixty-three (63) to sixty-six (66) program credits (depending on the CLEP for Human Growth and Development).
+The curriculum plan of the Associate of Science in Registered Nursing LPN to RN Degree Program includes 66 credits to be satisfactorily earned by the student.
+After completion of the program with sixty-six (66) credits, nine (9) credits are awarded for LPN education for a total of seventy-five (75) credits at the time of graduation.
 The curriculum has 18 courses in five (5) Trimesters.
 There are 36 credits in nursing, the RNUR courses, and 30 general education credits with abbreviations related to the type of course, for example.
 CHEM for chemistry.
 The trimesters are 15 weeks long excluding holidays and exams.
-Passage of any course with a lab and/or clinical component requires successful completion of the component as well.
+Passage of any course with a lab and/or clinical component requires successful completion of that component as well.
 Upon successful completion of the program, the graduate is eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Passage of the NCLEX-RN is required as one of the conditions for licensure in New Jersey, other, states in the U.S., and Puerto Rico
+Passage of the NCLEX-RN is required as one of the conditions for licensure in New Jersey, other states in the U.S., and Puerto Rico

 After an applicant has been accepted for admission into the Associate of Science in Registered Nursing (LPN-RN) program, he or she must complete the following enrollment (registration) requirements before being allowed to begin the program: